 American Bandstand

-American Bandstand is an American music performance and dance television series that aired in various iterations from 1952 to 1989.
-It was hosted and produced by Dick Clark, who served as its primary face for over three decades.
-The program showcased teenagers dancing to popular songs from the Top 40.
-Originally broadcast from Philadelphia, Pennsylvania, it remained there from its debut in 1952 until it relocated to Los Angeles, California, in 1963.
-Throughout its run, a wide variety of musical acts appeared on the show, typically lip syncing to one of their latest singles.
-Artists performed for a studio audience, while the original recording played for viewers at home.
-Freddy Cannon holds the record for the most appearances with 110.
+American Bandstand is an American music and dance television program that aired in various versions from 1952 to 1989.
+It was hosted and produced by Dick Clark, who served as the show’s primary presenter for over three decades.
+The program featured teenagers dancing to popular songs from the Top 40 charts.
+It was originally broadcast from Philadelphia, where it remained from its debut in 1952 until relocating to Los Angeles in 1963.
+During its run, a wide range of musical acts appeared on the show, generally lip-syncing to one of their latest singles.
+Artists performed for a studio audience while the original recordings played for viewers at home.
+Freddy Cannon holds the record for the most appearances, with 110.

 References